dijasila/GPAW/doc/devel/bugs.rst

 Bugs in the latest GPAW
 =======================

-Bugs and feature proposals are managed using `Trac <https://trac.fysik.dtu.dk/projects/gpaw/>`_.
-If you have a problem with GPAW, and you are already subscribed to the :ref:`mailing_lists`, this is the place to handle:
+Bugs and feature proposals are managed using `Trac
+<https://trac.fysik.dtu.dk/projects/gpaw/>`_.
+If you have a problem with
+GPAW, and you are already subscribed to the :ref:`mail lists`, this is the place to handle:

 * Bugs in the code
 * Enhancement proposals